Loading [MathJax]/extensions/tex2jax.js

 cleanup: false

-6. Explicitly request Drake's default render engine.
+6. Explicitly request Drake's default render engine or previously configured RenderEngine based on shared renderer_name.

 renderer_class: ""